What is Compost? A Brief Guide to the Black Stuff

-It is made primarily with a base ingredient above to which other compounds are introduced depending on the type of soil the compost is going to be used with.
+It is made primarily with a base ingredient, as above, to which other compounds are introduced depending on the type of soil the compost is going to be used with.

 As with peat compost, peat free compost is used mainly as a potting compost due to its ability to hold moisture and release nutrients slowly over time.
-An ideal compost for planters and containers.
+This is an ideal compost for planters and containers.

 This type of compost can contain a variety of different materials, including composted bark, peat, and wood fibres, depending on the compost’s intended usage.
 This is then supplemented with organic nutrients from animals and plants that promote soil water retention and plant growth.

 Organic compost is very similar to other composts but comes with the added reassurance that all ingredients are organic in nature and have no chemicals.
-It can be a little more expensive than other composts but the peace of mind for many is worth it.
+It can be a little more expensive than other composts, but the peace of mind it provides for many is worth it.

-This type of compost is suitable for all garden tasks, from sowing grass seeds, to planters, borders or even taking cuttings.
-It can come with different ingredients based on the brand and purpose but will usually come with things like plant food built in so you know your plants will be fed for many months to come.
+This type of compost is suitable for all garden tasks, from sowing grass seeds into planters, borders or even taking cuttings.
+It can come with different ingredients based on the brand and purpose, but will usually come with things like plant food built in, so you know your plants will be fed for many months to come.

-Multi-purpose compost is good for general use but check before buying to see if your plants would be benefitted by a more targeted compost.
+Multi-purpose compost is good for general use, but check before buying to see if your plants would benefit from a more targeted compost.

 We hope that you have enjoyed our informative blog on what compost is.
 If you have any questions regarding anything, or you have any queries that you would like answered, or even if you would like to place an order, please do not hesitate to contact one of our team today, by giving us a call or an email, and we will be happy to assist you.